E-M-Consulting/images/README.md

 ## Best Practices

-1. **Always include `?raw=true`**: This parameter is required to serve the image directly rather than the GitHub file view page
+1. **Prefer jsDelivr CDN**: Use jsDelivr for better performance, global CDN, and automatic compression
+2. **GitHub Raw URLs as fallback**: Keep GitHub raw URLs as a backup option
-2. **Choose the right format**: Use PNG for logos and graphics that need transparency
+3. **Choose the right format**: Use PNG for logos and graphics that need transparency
-3. **Consider theme compatibility**: Use appropriate color variants (dark/light) based on your application's theme
+4. **Consider theme compatibility**: Use appropriate color variants (dark/light) based on your application's theme
-4. **Email assets**: Use the email-specific images for consistent branding in email templates
+5. **Email assets**: Use the email-specific images for consistent branding in email templates
-5. **Optimize loading**: Consider image dimensions and file sizes for your use case
+6. **Optimize loading**: Consider image dimensions and file sizes for your use case
-6. **Cache considerations**: GitHub's raw URLs are suitable for CDN usage but consider implementing proper caching strategies for production applications
+7. **Cache considerations**: jsDelivr provides excellent caching, but consider implementing additional caching strategies for production applications
+8. **Version pinning**: Use `@main` for latest versions or pin to specific commits for stability

 ## Contributing